KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

-# 🚀 Multi-Agent Graph RAG
+# 🚀 Multi-Agent Graph Orchestration of RAG
 A modular, multi-agent Retrieval-Augmented Generation (RAG) system using graph-based orchestration, powered by Flask, LangGraph, LangChain, ChromaDB, and OpenAI APIs.

 #### Note